lsst/LDM-230/index.rst

 Incident response
 +++++++++++++++++

-Incident response concept processes are documented in in material developened for the LOPT/TOWG working groups.
+Incident response concept processes are documented in material development for the LOPT/TOWG working groups.

 The concepts for this process are presented in the "Incident Response" section of this document prepared for the LOPT/TOWG